5quark/Interactive-map-of-places-i-want-to-visit-in-Europe/README.md

 	[Github page](https://github.com/Pubs-of-Oxfordshire-Map)

-For creating the map you can see below, i provided coordinates and instagram urls of the photos.
+For creating the map that you can see below, i provided coordinates and instagram urls of the photos.
 Clicking to the marker pops up the instagram photo.
 ![map of germany](https://user-images.githubusercontent.com/65399053/115022431-0f292500-9ec6-11eb-8053-4d9a8090fdc9.JPG)

 Right now i am trying to impove my code by doing the following steps: